Volunteer with Town Cats!

 Supervision Guidelines

-• Parent/Guardian Consent: For all minors under 18, a signed parental consent form is required before volunteering.
-Parents or legal guardians of minors aged 16 and older must deliver this form in person before their child’s first shift.
+For all minors under 18, a signed parental/guardian consent form is required before volunteering.
+Parents or legal guardians must submit this form in person before their child’s first shift.

 Recognition for Volunteer Service